'Oppenheimer' wins seven prizes, including best picture, at the British Academy Film Awards

-LONDON (AP) — Atom bomb epic “Oppenheimer” has won seven prizes, including best picture, at the British Academy Film Awards.
+LONDON (AP) — Atom bomb epic "Oppenheimer" won seven prizes, including best picture, director and actor, at the 77th British Academy Film Awards on Sunday, cementing its front-runner status for the Oscars next month.

+Gothic fantasia “Poor Things” took five prizes and Holocaust drama “The Zone of Interest” won three.

-Christopher Nolan was named best director, and Cillian Murphy won the best actor prize for playing J. Robert Oppenheimer, the father of the atomic bomb.
+Christopher Nolan won his first best director BAFTA for "Oppenheimer," and Cillian Murphy won the best actor prize for playing physicist J. Robert Oppenheimer, the father of the atomic bomb.

+Murphy said he was grateful to play such a “colossally knotty, complex character."

-Emma Stone was named best actress for gothic fantasia “Poor Things,” which took five prizes at Britain’s equivalent of the Oscars.
+Emma Stone was named best actress for playing the wild and spirited Bella Baxter in “Poor Things,” a steampunk-style visual extravaganza that won prizes for visual effects, production design, costume design, and makeup and hair.

-“Oppenheimer” had 13 nominations but missed out on the record of nine trophies, set half a century ago by “Butch Cassidy and the Sundance Kid.”
+“Oppenheimer” had a field-leading 13 nominations, but missed out on the record of nine trophies, set in 1971 by “Butch Cassidy and the Sundance Kid.”

-Stars from both sides of the Atlantic and beyond converged in London Sunday for the 77th British Academy Film Awards, where atom-bomb epic "Oppenheimer" could smash a 53-year-old record if it makes good on its field-leading 13 nominations.

-Christopher Nolan 's biopic of physicist J. Robert Oppenheimer was up for trophies including best film, best director and best actor for star Cillian Murphy.
-A good night could see it surpass the record nine awards won by "Butch Cassidy and the Sundance Kid" at the BAFTAs in 1971.

-It was guaranteed at least five prizes when Nolan won his first best-director BAFTA, having also won trophies for editing, cinematography and musical score, as well as the best supporting actor prize for Robert Downey Jr.
+It won the best film race against “Poor Things,” “Killers of the Flower Moon,” “Anatomy of a Fall” and “The Holdovers.”
+“Oppenheimer” also won trophies for editing, cinematography and musical score, as well as the best supporting actor prize for Robert Downey Jr.

-"Oppenheimer" faced stiff competition in what's widely considered a vintage year for cinema, and an awards season energized by the end of actors' and writers' strikes that shut down Hollywood for months.

-Holocaust drama " The Zone of Interest" — a British-produced film shot in Poland with a largely German cast — was named both best British film and best film not in English, a first.

 Da’Vine Joy Randolph was named best supporting actress for playing a boarding school cook in “The Holdovers” and said she felt a “responsibility I don’t take lightly” to tell the stories of underrepresented people like her character Mary.